 - Generally be aware or watchful of the waters you are in (to the extent possible)

-- Do not handle dead starfish, since they can also sting
+- Do not handle dead starfish, since they can also cause an accidental sting

 What are certain Crucial Steps to be followed?